What Is Therapy for ADHD?

 What Happens in ADHD Therapy?

-At the beginning, your therapist will talk with you and your parent, ask questions, and listen to learn more about how ADHD affects you.
+At the beginning, your therapist will talk with you, ask questions, and listen to learn more about how ADHD affects you.
 Together you will make goals for what you want to improve.

 In therapy sessions, you and your therapist might:

 - Talk.
-Therapists teach kids how to talk about their feelings.
-Kids learn to put feelings into words instead of actions.
-Talking and listening helps kids feel understood and ready to learn.
-It helps them listen and pay attention better too.
+Therapists encourage people to talk about their feelings.
+This helps people recognize feelings and express them in words instead of actions.
+Talking and listening helps people feel understood and more open to learning.
+It also helps people learn to pay attention and listen better.

 - Do activities that teach lessons.
 Therapists might teach lessons about emotions, organizing schoolwork, studying, or understanding others.
-Activities and worksheets help make these lessons fun.
+Activities and worksheets help make these lessons interesting.

 - Practice new skills.
-A therapist might teach skills like mindful breathing.
-These can train attention and calm the mind and body.
-Therapists help kids practice what they're learning.
+A therapist might teach skills like mindfulness and breathing exercises.
+These skills can train attention and calm the mind and body.
+In therapy sessions, therapists have people practice skills they are learning.

 - Solve problems.
 Therapists will ask about ADHD problems in school and at home.
-They will talk with you about how to work out these problems.
+They will talk with you about how to solve these problems.

 How long therapy lasts will depend on your goals.
 Most of the time, a therapist will want to meet with you once a week for a few months.
 After that, you can go back as needed.